⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 HP Inc.

-A global provider of personal computers and printing solutions, competing with Dell in both commercial and consumer PC markets.
+A major global provider of personal computers and printing solutions, competing directly with Dell's CSG segment.

-Focuses purely on enterprise solutions, including servers, storage, networking, and hybrid cloud, directly competing with Dell's Infrastructure Solutions Group.
+Focuses on enterprise IT solutions including servers, storage, networking, and converged systems.

 Lenovo